-These were the twin brothers Khun Oh & Khun Ueam who got to KohTao by boat from the neighboring island of Kho Phangan, the island was still under protection of the king in those days but it did not stop those fortune seekers from staking their claim.
+These were the twin brothers Khun Oh and Khun Ueam who reached KohTaoby boat from the next island of Ko Phangan, KohTaowas still under protection of the king in those days but it didn't prevent those fortune seekers from staking their claim.

 The first settlers lives consisted of harvesting coconuts, growing friut and vegetables and of course providing for with fishing.

 In 1947, then Khun A-Paiwong, Thailands then Prime Minister, asked for and got a Royal Pardon for Ko Tao's prisoners and with thanks to a gracious act by His Majesty the King.

 Ko Tao now has twenty four hour electricity on the islandtoo and finally they have had a water reservoir constructed to make sure that even in the dry periods there is enough water for all.